alexs2112/University-Notes/2023-Winter/ARKY328/27 - Roman Empire 2.md

 ### Middle Roman Landscape
  - Greece entered a period of recovery and economic growth
- - Only demographic impace before crisis years (3rd century) was the Antonine Plague (165-180)
+ - Only demographic impact before crisis years (3rd century) was the Antonine Plague (165-180)
 	 - Know about it thanks to writings of Greek physician Galen
 	 - First plague to affect Roman people, unyielding to traditional sacrifice to gods may be responsible for rise of Christianity
  - Archaeologically: Small peasant farmsteads not reoccupied.
 Growth of villa estates and villages